 In this project you will create a type specimen that shows off the formal and graphic qualities of a typeface of your choice.
-After using only Helvetica and Minion for most of the semester, you probably know (or think you know) the limitations and best uses of both typefaces.
-In reality, we were only scratching the surface.
-The goal of this project is for you to get acquainted with a different typeface by learning about it's history and using it extensively.
+After using only Helvetica and Minion for most of the semester, you probably have a more informed idea on the strengths and weaknesses of both typefaces.
+However, so far we’ve been only scratching the surface.
+The goal of this project is for you to get acquainted with a different typeface by learning about its history and using it extensively.

-Design and produce a 16-page type specimen with additional specimen sheets.
+Design and produce a 16-page type specimen with additional type specimen sheet inserts.

 A type specimen is a booklet that demonstrates the range of a typeface, applied to headlines and text in a variety of sizes.
 Each variation of the typeface should be labelled on the page.
 Type specimens have existed for centuries to help designers pick a font for a project.
 Type specimens today can be wildly flamboyant or classical in their approach.
 See the Resources section below.